-Formal weddings with more than 200 guests typically include six to 10 bridesmaids and six to 10 groomsmen.
-Additionally, formal weddings often have a designated flower girl and a ring bearer.
-A traditional and formal wedding in a large cathedral, for instance, might have as many as 12 bridesmaids, although that is rare.
-Semi-formal weddings, on the other hand, can have anywhere from one to six bridesmaids, one to six groomsmen and sometimes has a flower girl and/or ring bearer.
+Formal weddings with more than 200 guests typically include six to 10 bridesmaids and groomsmen each.
+Formal weddings also often include a designated flower girl and a ring bearer.
+A traditional and formal wedding in a large cathedral might have as many as 12 bridesmaids, although that is rare.
+Semi-formal weddings, on the other hand, can have anywhere from one to six bridesmaids and groomsmen each, and sometimes they have a flower girl and/or ring bearer.
 While semi-formal weddings typically follow formal wedding guidelines, you can get away with having a fewer number of bridesmaids and groomsmen overall.

-Second Weddings and Late-in-Life Weddings
+Second and Late-in-Life Weddings

-While the above guidelines may be helpful in carving out your personal wedding decisions, these rules are made to be broken.
-It is important for you to create the wedding that you envision by doing what feels right to you.
+While the suggestions above may be helpful in carving out your personal wedding decisions, these rules are made to be broken.
+It's important for you to create the wedding that you envision by doing what feels right to you.
 Depending on the size of your family and social circle, you may decide that a formal wedding or a casual wedding is more up your alley.